fernandoem88/rcc-loader/README.md

 }
 ```

-our previous style.scss file will generate the following content
+our previous _my-app.module.scss_ file will generate the following content

 ```tsx
 import _style from './my-app.module.scss'